AlbanPerli/Noema-Declarative-AI/README.md

 from Noema import *

 subject = Horizon(
-    Information("You have to choose a job name."), Var(0,"{word_length}"),
+    Information("You have to choose a job name in the field of computer science."), Var(0,"{word_length}"),
     While("{word_length} < 7",[
         Word("Give a good job name:","{job_name}"),